An occupation disease is an infection or disease that arises naturally and proximately out of employment. RCW 51.08.140.

 See the occupational disease statute of limitations (SOL) for exact details; RCW 51.28.055.

-Many persons actually have a lifetime or longer to file their occupational disease claims, because seldom does the two year SOL begin to run.
-Occupational diseases can be obvious, but most, due to the long latency period, are difficult or nearly impossible to spot.
-Many valid occupational disease claims are never filed because the connection between work and disease is not recognized or because many persons just don’t know about where this disease came from and their right to medical care and other benefits.
+Occupational diseases can be obvious, but many, due to the long latency period, are difficult or nearly impossible to spot.
+Many valid occupational disease claims are never filed because the connection between work and disease is not recognized.
+Many workers struggle and die because they just don’t know about where this disease came from and their right to medical care and other benefits.